cardano-community/guild-operators/docs/basics.md

 The architecture for various components are already described at [docs.cardano.org](https://docs.cardano.org/explore-cardano/cardano-architecture/overview) by CF/IOHK.
 We will not reinvent the wheel :smile:

+#### Manual software pre-requirements

+Highly accurate system time is critical for operating a stake pool and therefore considered mandatory.
+Please install and configure chrony.

 #### Pre-Requisites

 !!! info "Reminder !!"